 Instead, we'll focus on how fast the running time scales as a function of the input.
 We will be a bit more precise about this in the next lecture, but for now, we'll define this notion by example.
 Suppose we use the grade-school algorithm to multiply two n-digit numbers.
 The bulk of the work is taken up by multiplying every pair of digits together.
-For example, in $1234 \times 6789$ , we have to multiply $9 \times 4, 9 \times 3, 9 \times 2, 9 \times 1, 8 \times 3$ , etc. There are $n^2$ such pairs, so we'll say that this algorithm has a running time that scales like $n^2$ .
+For example, in 1234×6789 , we have to multiply 9×4 , 9×3 , 9×2 , 9×1 , 8×3 , etc. There are n^2 such pairs, so we'll say that this algorithm has a running time that scales like n^2 .

 Why should we care about this measure of complexity?
 We'll talk about this more next lecture, but intuitively, this scaling behavior is the thing that really matters as n gets large.
-Suppose we had two algorithms, one of which had running time that scaled like $n^2$ and one which scaled like $n^{1.6}$ .
+Suppose we had two algorithms, one of which had running time that scaled like n^2 and one which scaled like $n^{1.6}$.
 Suppose that running an algorithm by hand is 10000 times slower than running an algorithm on a computer.
-For large enough n, $10000n^{1.6} < n^2$ , and intuitively this means it would actually be faster to run the $n^{1.6}$ algorithm by hand than the $n^2$ algorithm on a computer.
+For large enough n, $10000n^{1.6} < n^2$, and intuitively this means it would actually be faster to run the $n^{1.6}$ algorithm by hand than the n^2 algorithm on a computer.
 So we can definitively say that the $n^{1.6}$ algorithm is "faster," because for large n, it will be faster, no matter how the algorithm is implemented and no matter what hardware it's running on.

-With that in mind, our question is now this: can we multiply two n-digit integers faster than the gradeschool algorithm?
-That is, with a running time that scales faster than $n^2$ ?
+With that in mind, our question is now this: can we multiply two n-digit integers faster than the grade-school algorithm?
+That is, with a running time that scales faster than n^2 ?

 One try might be to store the answers ahead of time, or at least store partial answers.
 For example, we could store the products of all pairs of n-digit numbers, and then just look up the pair we need.
 This does result in performance gains, however, and also leads to exponential storage costs.
-(For example, if n = 100, we would need to store a table of $10^{2n} = 10^{200}$ products.
-Note that the number of atoms in the universe is only $\approx 10^{80}...$ ) So we'll have to do something more clever.
+(For example, if n=100, we would need to store a table of $10^{2n}=10^{200}$ products.
+Note that the number of atoms in the universe is only $\approx 10^{80}...$) So we'll have to do something more clever.

-3.2 Divide and Conquer
+3.2 Divide and conquer

 The "Divide and Conquer" algorithm design paradigm is a very useful and widely applicable technique.
 We will see a variety of problems to which it can be fruitfully applied.
-The high-level idea is just to split a given problem up into smaller pieces, and the solve the smaller pieces, often recursively.
+The high-level idea is just to split a given problem into smaller pieces and then solve the smaller ones, often recursively.

 How can we apply Divide and Conquer to integer multiplication?
-Lets try splitting up the numbers.
-For example, if we were multiplying $1234 \times 5678$ , we could express this as $((12 \cdot 100) + 34) \cdot ((56 \cdot 100) + 78)$ .
-In general, if we are multiplying two n-digit numbers x and y, we can write $x = 10^{n/2} \cdot a + b$ and $y = 10^{n/2} \cdot c + d$ .
+Let's try splitting up the numbers.
+For example, if we were multiplying 1234×5678 , we could express this as $((12 \cdot 100) + 34) \cdot ((56 \cdot 100) + 78)$.
+In general, if we are multiplying two n-digit numbers x and y, we can write $x = 10^{n/2} \cdot a + b$ and $y = 10^{n/2} \cdot c + d$.
 So